adityapentyala/CRUx-round-3-2022-23/TASK 2/TASK 2.md

  testing accuracies.

  HYPERPARAMETERS TUNED:
- 1. Number of convulutional layers: {1,2}
+ 1. Number of convolutional layers: {1,2}

  		Hyperparameters tuned for each convolutional layer: